databio/bds_hackathon/README.md

 ## Tasks

-- collect datasets (identify, download, and annotate data)
+1. collect datasets (identify, download, and annotate data)
-- process data (from reads to counts files)
+2. process data (from reads to counts files)
-- munge count output (from counts files to in-memory representation used as input to machine learning packages)
+3. munge count output (from counts files to in-memory representation used as input to machine learning packages)
-- run unsupervised analysis (to categorize single-cells)
+4. run unsupervised analysis (to categorize single-cells)
-- build various predictors
+5. build machine learning classifiers based on unsupervised results

 ## Compute organization